 Modifies the criteria the Site Evaluation Committee must consider when approving a project, to include the effect on property values.

-Changes the definitions of solar energy systems and wind-powered energy systems for the purpose of assessing property value.
-The definitions would specifically include systems both connected to the grid and off-grid and include storage systems.
+Updates the definitions of solar energy systems and wind-powered energy systems for the purpose of assessing property value.
+The definitions would specifically include systems both connected to the grid and off-grid.
+The bill includes a local property tax exemption for electric energy storage systems.

 Establishes a committee to study off-shore wind energy development.